marcoverl/CVUserGuide/source/ManagingStorage.rst

 to be launched or can be seen using the *openstack flavor list* command), there is an attribute called 'Ephemeral'.
-When you use a flavor with an ephemeral disk size different from zero, the instance is booted with an extra virtual disk whose size is indicated by the ephemeral value.
-This ephemeral disk can be useful where you want to partition the second disk or have a specific disk configuration which is not possible within the system disk configuration.
+When you use a flavor with an ephemeral disk size different from zero, the instance is booted with an extra virtual disk (besides the root disk) whose size is indicated by the ephemeral value.
+Please note that, when snapshotting a virtual machine instantiated using a flavor with the supplementary ephemeral disk, the content of such extra disk won't be saved: only the content of the root disk will be snapshotted.

 ..
 WARNING ::
     Please note that backups are not performed on ephemeral storage